ofekp/chrylics/README.md

 Instalation
 ==
+Open a new tab and enter the following address in the URL: <br>
+<b>chrome://extensions/</b>

-Simply drag the following crx file to chrome: https://github.com/ofekp/chrylics/blob/master/Versions/V1.1/Chrylics.crx?raw=true
+Then simply drag the following crx file to chrome: <br>
+https://github.com/ofekp/chrylics/blob/master/Versions/V1.1/Chrylics.crx?raw=true

 Word of notice